 Applications will be considered by members of the Society’s Grants Committee, and other experts as appropriate.
 No interviews will be held.
 The Society may offer an amount less than that applied for.
 Details of successful applicants may be published in the Society’s magazine Viewpoint where appropriate.
 No correspondence will be entered into except under exceptional circumstances.

-Grants will be paid by cheque or by bank transfer at the start of the agreed award period.
+Grants will be paid by bank transfer at the start of the agreed award period.
 Grants not taken up within six months will be cancelled.
 Successful applicants must submit a financial statement, and an informal 250-word report for publication in Viewpoint at the end of their award period (usually 12 months); and must acknowledge the support of the Society in any publications or conference presentations relating to the funded research.